Wiqa88/Advanced-Web-Program-Assignment2/README.md

    ```

 8. **Use the app**:
-   Open your browser and go to `http://localhost:8000`
+   Open your browser and go to `http://localhost:8000` or the link created by your terminal.

 ## Advanced Features